 Where can I purchase Civil War Ghosts of Sharpsburg?

 You can purchase the book while you are purchasing your tickets!
 It is available as an "extra" to your purchase.
 It's also in local stores in Sharpsburg, as well as directly through us at the start time of the tour.
-Some of the locations you can find the book are: In Sharpsburg: Victory Garden Ranch, the Jacob Rohrbach Inn, The Battleview Market, Nutter's Ice Cream, The Sharpsburg Pharmacy, The Antietam Gallery, In Boonsboro at Turn the Page Bookstore, and In Shepherdstown at Four Seasons Books.
+Some of the locations you can find the book are: In Sharpsburg: The Jacob Rohrbach Inn, The Battleview Market, Nutter's Ice Cream, The Sharpsburg Pharmacy, The Antietam Gallery, In Boonsboro at Turn the Page Bookstore, and In Shepherdstown at Four Seasons Books.

 Where do we meet the tour guide?